COALAIP/specs/README.md

 1. Register their `Creation` as a `Work` on a global registry and link it to their `Party` identifier;
 1. Register `Manifestation`s to the `Work` on a global registry;
-1. Register a `Copyright` for the `Manifestation` on a global registry;
+1. Register a `Right` of `rightType: Copyright` for the `Manifestation` on a global registry;
-1. Derive any number of `Right`s tailored to interested `Party`s from the `Copyright` and register them on a global registry; and
+1. Derive any number of `Right`s tailored to interested `Party`s from the `rightType: Copyright` and register them on a global registry; and
 1. Register `RightAssignment`s to assign these `Right`s to interested `Party`s.

 The above steps highlight how a `Right` is not only limited to registration; with the use of a ledger, `Right`s also contain properties of ownership and can be transferred from one `Party` to another via `RightsAssignment`s.
-The owner of a `Right` or `Copyright` on the ledger is maintained to be the rightsholder.
+The owner of a `Right` or `Right` of `rightType: Copyright` on the ledger is maintained to be the rightsholder.

 However, there are a few edge cases to consider when licensing information is stored this way: